-Course Description
+GMU Course Description

 Focuses on current best practices in curriculum, and methods for students with severe disabilities, including specific strategies for teaching students with severe disabilities, general strategies for working with heterogeneous groups of students in inclusive settings, and methods for adapting the general education curriculum to include students with severe disabilities.
 Note: Field experience required.
-Offered by Graduate School of Education.
-May not be repeated for credit.